MikeWise2718/markdowndocs/unity/unity.md

 * Select the object
 * then select the rotate tool (pressed in button below)
 * Then create a cylinder or a sphere at that point.
-* now just examine the coordinates of its "Postion" in the Inspector window.
+* now just examine the coordinates of its "Position" in the Inspector window.
 * Those coordinates are the pivot point

 # How to add a new window with a new camera view